wunused/divergent-representations-artifacts/README.md

 been set to the attacker controlled value `0xdeadbeefdeadbeef`.

-(Note that the breakpoint address may be different in each build of the vulnerable library - the specific breakpoint address can be determinied by first setting a breakpoint on the `sqlite3_str_vappendf` function and disassembling it to determine the function return address.)
+(Note that the breakpoint address may be different in each build of the vulnerable library - the specific breakpoint address can be determined by first setting a breakpoint on the `sqlite3_str_vappendf` function and disassembling it to determine the function return address.)